Piano Recital: Juan Pérez Floristán

 Finally, the “Dance of the Arrogant Cowboy” (Furiosamente ritmico e energico, 3/8 = 152): strongly rhythmic, true fireworks (ending in ffff)—and a very virtuosic finale to the recital.
 Absolutely enthralling, vivid—Juan Pérez Floristán loves and lives this music!

-The small audience offered a strong applause—and the pianist offered an encore, despite the length and the technical, as well as physical demands of the official recital program.
+The small audience offered a strong applause.
+The pianist offered an encore, despite the length and the technical, as well as physical demands of the official recital program.
 He selected a composition by the American Henry Cowell (1897 – 1965), whom Wikipedia lists as composer, music theorist, pianist, teacher, publisher, and impresario.
 The piece selected as encore is named The Tides of Manaunaun and was composed 1917.

 As Floristán explained, Cowell was anticipating techniques that were ahead of his time—techniques that were only to be taken up by composers such as John Cage (1912 – 1992).
 The pianist must have been referring to the “arm clusters” and “hand clusters”, mainly in the left hand, in which the pianist appears to throw his full weight onto (or into) the keyboard.
 The explanation may be true—however, in its expression and atmosphere, the dark bass clusters in this work rather strongly reminded me of “La chanson de la folle au bord de la mer” from the 25 Préludes, op.31 Charles-Valentin Alkan by (1813 – 1888).
 Now, that latter piece was truly revolutionary at its time!
 Of course, both Alkan’s weird / strange piece as well as Cowell’s “Tides” are fascinating music, in their own way!